Drymonia dodonaea: Description

 The wingspan is 33–38 mm.
 Similar to Drymonia ruficornis, but the forewings are generally whiter; the crosslines are less straight, and there is no black crescent above the centre of the wings.
-The moth flies from May to July depending on the location.

 The larva is naked and without any conspicuous outgrowths.
 It is yellow-green on the dorsum, has a red-edged yellow lateral stripe and it is bluish-green under this stripe.